Frequently Asked Questions (FAQs)

 A petition requesting compensation from the Guardianship Fund must be filed to obtain a court order authorizing such compensation.

 Pursuant to Superior Court, Probate Division Rule 225(a), a guardian may elect to claim an ordinary commission in an interim account for ordinary services rendered not to exceed 5% of the amounts disbursed from the estate of the minor.
 The commission cannot be paid until the account is approved.
 Pursuant to Superior Court, Probate Division Rule 225(d), for final accounts, a guardian may elect to claim ordinary and turnover commissions in an amount not to exceed 5% of the net assets to be turned over to the minor who has now emancipated.
-The amount or percentage requested need only be reflected in the account.

 Petitions for compensation are generally considered by the Court within 60 days of filing.

 Call the Auditing Branch Deputy Clerk at (202) 879-9419, and explain the situation.
 Do not call the Budget and Finance Division.

 Yes, if the doctor or social worker is seeking payment from the subject’s assets or the guardianship fund.
 See Petition for Compensation of Visitor or Examiner.

 Yes, pursuant to Superior Court, Probate Division Rule 308(c)(4), a petition for compensation may not be filed with the court unless it has been served at least twenty (20) calendar days prior to the filing of the petition.
 The petition shall be accompanied by a certificate of service showing compliance with the requirement.

 After a court order is issued approving the petition for compensation, payment is effected in collaboration with the Budget & Finance Division.